open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

           a.
 John Doe
           b.
 Jane Doe (Translator)

 3. **_Publisher/Attribution_** is mandatory for copyright purposes.
 Please do not leave this field blank.
 Type the name of the organization or publisher (and any websites associated with the Resource, if applicable).
-Attribution allows OLE to use the source under Creative Commons or copyright and protects us violating copyright laws.
+Attribution allows OLE to use the source under Creative Commons or copyright and protects us from violating copyright laws.

 4. If available, type the **_Year_** in which the Resource was published.